- Indoor and Outdoor

 Islay Natural History Trust has not told us about their dining options.

-Islay Natural History Trust has not told us if they are fully wheelchair friendly.
+No, Islay Natural History Trust is not wheelchair friendly.

-Islay Natural History Trust has not told us if they are fully pushchair friendly.
+No, Islay Natural History Trust have stated they are not pushchair friendly.

 Islay Natural History Trust has not told us if they are dog friendly.